isomerpages/pa-corp/_sparks-volunteer-programs/Caring for our community/Befriending for Vulnerable Seniors.md

 						:
 					</td>
 					<td width="75%">
 						TOUCH Active Ageing (TAA)&nbsp;empowers seniors to lead fulfilling lives as they learn to stay physically active and socially connected.
 We believe that every senior - regardless of their age, ability or physical status - can be to help others.
-For seniors with low or no social support, TAA will partner with volunteers to visit these seniors regularly.
+For seniors with low or no social support, TAA will partner with volunteers to visit these seniors regularly.<br><br>
 We are looking for volunteers to befriend seniors and their caregivers by providing social support through regular visits, phone calls and engagement.&nbsp;
 					</td>
 				</tr>